 - African spurred tortoise (also, sulcata tortoise): leafy greens, lawn grasses, grape leaves and hibiscus flowers.

 Supplementary food for tortoises usually comes in the form of pellets, again some types being better for one species than another.
-You may even be able to add insects to the red-footed tortoise's diet as this can provide them with the limited protein they will need.
+Although a tortoise diet is mainly herbivorous, you may even be able to add insects to the red-footed tortoise's diet as this can provide them with the limited protein they will need.
 You will need to check the ingredients to be sure.
 Calcium supplements are also commonly needed to keep the tortoises strong.

-In the following tortoise food list, we show you foods which tortoises either can't eat or should only eat in a very limited quantity.
+In the following tortoise food list, we provide a tortoise food list of food they either can't eat or should only eat in a very limited quantity.

 1. Legumes and grains